capsicumboy/capsicumboy.github.io/_posts/2018-05-30-How-to-Grow-Bell-Peppers.md

 ## How to Grow Bell Peppers at Home
 There are many species of pepper that don't grow particularly high, but still produces great fruits.
 These varieties are ideal vegetables to grow at home on the window sill.

+See my latest post: [Growing Peppers Indoors is Easy](/Growing-Peppers-Indoors-is-Easy/) if you are interested in growing chili plants.

 You can have multiple plants in the same window, and they thrive very well together with different types of peppers.
 This is because they are related to each other and have similar preferences and growth habits.

 There are also a number of bell pepper varieties that grows very large.
 These can be appropriate in the corner of the balcony but does not fit well for indoor growing.
 Therefore, be careful to choose the right types.
 Avoid buying unlabeled seedlings if the salesperson can't say exactly what variety it is.